 The train is the most expensive of the two options and not the fastest way to get to Belfast.
 It will cost you around 40 euros at best for a return ticket if you buy early and online (prices can be twice as expensive if the cheaper seats are sold out).
 Expect a journey time of 2 hours and 20 minutes.
 You’ll arrive in Lanyon Place station, a railway station located another 15 minutes walk away from Belfast city centre.

 Several bus companies will take you to Belfast with departures every hour: Bus Eireann (the main bus operator in Ireland), AirCoach and Dublin Coach.
 At 20 euros for a return ticket, prices stay roughly the same no matter the company you choose.
 So what’s the difference?
 The journey time!
 Bus Eireann and AirCoach both stop at Dublin airport along the way, bringing the journey time to 2 hours and 20 minutes.
-Dublin Coach (my favourite!) is direct and will take you to Belfast under 2 hours.
+Dublin Coach (my favourite!) is direct and will take you to Belfast in under 2 hours.

-Where To Stay In Belfast
+Where to Stay 2 Days in Belfast

-48 Hours In Belfast – Day 1
+48 Hours in Belfast – Day 1 of Your Belfast Itinerary

 MORNING – The Queen’s Quarter